usmansaleem/kt-vertx/README.md

     DEPLOY_UNSECURE_SERVER

-All the traffic to http (port 8080) will be redirected to https (to port 443 by default, unless publicSSLPort system property is specified).
-The publicSSLPort can be used in development to forward requests to 8443 instead of default 443.
+All the traffic to http (port 8080) will be redirected to https (to port 443 by default, unless redirectSSLPort system property is specified).
+The redirectSSLPort can be used in development to forward requests to 8443 instead of default 443.

 **Docker build**